17 new COVID-19 cases recorded

-Kaieteur News – The Health Ministry on Tuesday revealed that within the last assessed 24-hour period, 17 new COVID-19 cases were recorded, bringing the total number of confirmed cases in the country to 71,209.
+Kaieteur News – Even as one patient is receiving intensive care treatment, the Health Ministry on Tuesday revealed that there are 17 new cases, bringing the total number of confirmed cases to 71,280.

-The Ministry via its dashboard revealed that presently seven persons are in institutional isolation, 153 are in home isolation and two are quarantined institutionally.
+The Ministry’s latest dashboard shows that five persons are in institutional isolation, 108 are in home isolation and one is quarantined institutionally.

 By Sir Ronald Sanders Kaieteur News – There are intermittent squabbles in the Permanent Council of the Organization... more